You’ve booked your flight and hotel. So, now what should you do until it’s time to go?

 YOU MIGHT ALSO LIKE: 10 Ways to Stay Safe Travelling

 7. Exchange Money Before You Go

-Following the same principle as above, a lot of travellers wait until they have landed at their destination and withdraw local currency from the ATM in the airport.
+Following the same principle as above, a lot of travellers wait until they land at their destination and withdraw local currency from the ATM in the airport.

-One of my travel community members stated on one of their trips the ATM at the airport wasn’t working, and it was hard getting the cash they needed straight away.
+A travel community member stated on one of her trips the ATM at the airport wasn’t working, and it was hard getting the cash they needed straight away.

 Waiting until you arrive to work out how you to get to your hotel may cause a certain amount of anxiety.